andrewringler/video-2-slit-scan/README.md

  * Given an input video, create a single output TIF grabbing a single vertical slice from each frame
  * Adjust position and size of slit
  * Manually adjust slit position as video plays
- * Create moving slits over time by specifying keyframes to interpolate between.
+ * Create moving slits over time by specifying slit position at keyframes and interpolating between keyframes over time
  * **Performance**. *Video-2-Slit-Scan* Should support very large input videos and very large output images.
-Videos are streamed in as needed, output images are not stored in memory but instead written to disk in chunks. *This allow allows previewing the output image using your OS image viewer during generation.*
+Videos are streamed in as needed, output images are not stored entirely in memory, but instead written to disk in small chunks. *NOTE, that this allow allows previewing the output image using your OS image viewer during generation.*

 ## Background
-Slit-scan photography, imaging and cinematography have a long history in film and digitally.
+[Slit-scan photography](https://en.wikipedia.org/wiki/Slit-scan_photography), imaging and cinematography have a long history in film and digitally.
 This app allows you to experiment with one slit-scan technique digitally (converting a video to a single image).
 This app was originally commissioned by [Jan Kubasiewicz](http://jankuba.com/) who has created many beautiful works exploring various slit-scan techniques.

+See also [Strip photography](https://en.wikipedia.org/wiki/Strip_photography) for a more technical discussion on various techniques and history.
+Also known as streak images, streak photography, slit camera and slit scan camera.

 ## Developer Notes
 ### New Developer Setup